nvelden/geneviewer/README.md

 ## GCVieweR

 **GCVieweR** is an R package designed for drawing gene arrow maps.
 It allows side by side visualization of multiple gene clusters and has options to add a legend, labels, annotations, customized scales, colors, tooltips and much more.
+To learn more visit the [package website](https://nvelden.github.io/GCVieweR/articles/GCVieweR.html)

 ## Installation